ajacksified/ajacksified.github.com/_posts/2011-11-02-new-game-conf-liveblog-2.markdown

     * Little help for organization *--ed: RequireJS / AMD?*
     * Code is an open book; minifiers only help so much

+### Google Closure

+Closure is a production-ready collection of tools:

+* Closure Compiler
+* Closure library (jQuery-like library)
+* Closure templates (high-performance templates)
+* Closure Linter (style checking)

+Collection of tools to help make consistent code, and gives the user the absolute minimum needed to run an app.

+The compiler helps concatenate dependencies and minimize unused paths to send to the client.
+Closure compiler reads the code to find its intent, to optimize execution paths and remove dead code.

+Closure also figures out intent of code to provide type-switching for strings / integers (to avoid 1 + "1" = 11 type issues)